 The filling for this eggnog cheesecake is so easy you won’t believe it–just be sure to start with room temperature cream cheese so everything mixes properly.
 You don’t want chunks of cream cheese in the final product!

-Combine eggnog, cream cheese, granulated sugar, rum flavor (optional), and salt in a large bowl and beat until very smooth.
+- Combine eggnog, cream cheese, granulated sugar, rum flavor (optional), and salt in a large bowl.

 Use more festive sprinkles than I did—I don’t know why I was so stingy with them.
 My cheesecake still tasted good though!